Learn 1,000 Japanese Words Without Losing Motivation

 Meet your Kitsune

 Inspired by the Tamagotchi games I loved as a kid.
 Study with WordSen and you earn energy to feed your fox, teach it tricks, and decorate its house.
-The more you study, the happier your Kitsune.
-Miss too many days and your fox turns to stone.
-(You aren't a murderer... are you?)
+The more you study, the happier your Kitsune gets.
+Watching a little fox bounce around a room you decorated, knowing you earned every bit of it, just feels really good.

 Add words in seconds